-- Resilience: Robust infrastructures will play an increasingly crucial role in the success and survival of the civic sector - this especially true for activist communities who are consistently under attack because of their work.
+- 1. Resilience: Robust infrastructures will play an increasingly crucial role in the success and survival of the civic sector - this especially true for activist communities who are consistently under attack because of their work.
 In the coming years, we will seek opportunities to bolster the cultural practices that shape how social justice activists think about their infrastructure, and prioritise providing hands-on support for redesigning this infrastructure.
 We will help under-resourced activists optimise their increased workloads with responsible technology-enabled automation, streamlined processes and improved information management protocols.
 Whenever useful, we will also encourage the use of tech tools that foster adaptation and sustainable reuse, given that resources available for civil society will be more limited. - 2.
-Distribution of power.
-It will become increasingly important for civil society to be critically aware of the power dynamics at play within the world of tech and data, as well as for it to be able to distinguish between impactful and overhyped technologies.
+Distribution of power: It will become increasingly important for civil society to be critically aware of the power dynamics at play within the world of tech and data, as well as for it to be able to distinguish between impactful and overhyped technologies.
 In the coming years, we will invest resources to find new and better ways of sharing our collective knowledge on which digital solutions truly work for social justice movements, and to explore alternatives to platforms and tools that bolster surveillance capitalism.
-We will also work closely with activist communities to help them carefully choose what data they collect, what assumptions they make about the information they prioritise, and what stories they decide to tell with that data.
+We will also work closely with activist communities to help them carefully choose what data they collect, especially when it comes to documenting rights abuses and inequitable social practices, what assumptions they make about the information they prioritise, and what stories they decide to tell with that data.